Mak3rde/GOG-Galaxy/README.md

 # GOG-Galaxy

 since some time the connection to Steam and Ubisoft connect is not working in GOG Galaxy.
-the fix is not complicated but is sux to do it, so I prepared a simple setup using inno setup to automate it.
+the fix is not complicated but is sux to do it, so I prepared a simple bat file to automate it.
-The setup installs modified backend_steam_network.py / consts.py files to fix the connection problems with Steam and Ubisoft connect.
+The .batp contains modified backend_steam_network.py / consts.py files to fix the connection problems with Steam and Ubisoft connect.

 1 - Close GOG galaxy
-2 - download the setup file
+2 - download the zip file
+3 - extract
-3 - execute the setup file (default steam and Ubisoft consts.py will be replaced)
+4 - execute the bat file (default steam backend_steam_network.py and Ubisoft consts.py will be renamed)
-4 - start GOG Galaxy and connect to Steam / Ubisoft connect
+5 - start GOG Galaxy and connect to Steam / Ubisoft connect
-5 - Done
+6 - Done

 ### or if you want to do it yourself